-Closed back headphones are generally used in vocal and acoustic instrument recording.
-It is used as a monitoring device for vocalist and musicians.
+Closed-back headphones are generally used in vocal and acoustic instrument recording.
+It is used as a monitoring device for vocalists and musicians.

 Now come to the topic.

-Closed headphones have don’t have any outlet to channelize the sound towards outside, so they are ideal headphone types for vocal and acoustic monitoring by the vocalist and instrument player.
+Closed headphones have don’t have an outlet to channelize the sound outside, so they are ideal headphone types for vocal and acoustic monitoring by the vocalist and instrument player.

-However, as every good thing comes with some bad, there are some cons of open back headphones.
-Feeling fatigue after long use, unbalanced sound and some other thing you will face with a closed back headphone.
+However, as every good thing comes with some bad, there are some cons of open-back headphones.
+Feeling fatigued after long use, unbalanced sound, and some other thing you will face with a closed-back headphone.

 Pros of Closed-back headphones

 - Widely used for Vocal and Acoustic monitoring as well as for general applications.

 - Due to the closed enclosure, doesn’t affect the outer environment.
 That means more soundproof then open and semi-open headphones.